Upgrade Your Home Energy Use With a Hybrid System.

 How does a hybrid system work?

-A hybrid heating system, sometimes referred to as a “dual-fuel heating system,” heats the home with an electric heat pump during cooler weather, until the outdoor air temperature drops to a specified level (typically between 30–40°, but ask your licensed heating contractor for guidance on customizing your thermostat setting), below which the system will switch to a natural gas-powered furnace to heat the home in those colder temperatures.
+A hybrid home heating and cooling system, sometimes referred to as a “dual-fuel heating system,” heats the home with an electric heat pump during cooler weather, until the outdoor air temperature drops to a specified level, known as the changeover point, (typically between 30°F-40°F, but ask your licensed heating contractor for guidance on customizing your thermostat setting), below which the system will switch to a natural gas-powered furnace to heat the home in those colder temperatures.

 Will a hybrid system provide greater comfort than a cold climate heat pump?